Home Equity Loan vs. Personal Loan

 - Personal loans may be tougher to qualify for, especially if you’re a senior on a fixed income.
 Lenders usually look at your income, credit and other debts when deciding whether to approve you or not.

 - The interest rate on a personal loan is almost always higher than a home equity loan.
 That’s because unlike a home equity loan, there’s no asset to secure it.
 As such it will take you longer to pay off your debt and cost you more in interest.

 - If you have a small amount of debt, it may not be worth it to take out a small personal loan to pay it off.

 For a full listing of the pros and cons of home equity loans, check out our Home Equity Loan vs. HELOC page.

 Always consult an expert before you access home equity

+You have options when considering home equity line of credit vs personal loan choices.
 In some circumstances, using a home equity loan to take advantage of your equity can be a smart financial move.
 However, you should always consult with a certified professional before you move forward.
-If you’re considering using your home equity, call Consolidated Credit at 1-844-402-3073 to speak with a counsellor.
+Call Consolidated Credit at 1-844-402-3073 to speak with a counsellor.
 Together you can evaluate the risks and benefits before you make any lending decision.